Tips for US Hunters Traveling to South Africa

 - You will also need to fill out an application form for the South African Police Service.
 This form has proof of ownership for your guns and a letter of invitation from your outfitter.

-Flying From US to South Africa
+Options for Flying From US to South Africa

 - Fly from your nearest airport to Washington D.C.
 Dulles Airport connecting to South African Airways (SAA) non-stop to Johannesburg South Africa.
 This flight leaves at 5:50 PM every night, so there is plenty of time to get to DC to make the connection.*Important: Leave a minimum of two hours between your arrival in Dulles, JFK or Atlanta and your departure time.
 Sometimes, luggage will arrive, but not the guns.
 This is because guns are handled differently, and it just takes more time.
 If you arrive at Johannesburg without your guns and you have a connecting flight to another South African Airport or to Namibia, Botswana, or even Zimbabwe, you have a problem.
 The airport will not forward your guns like they do your luggage in the USA.
 You need to get gun permits (or transit permits) upon arrival, and you must be there to do it.
 To make this process easier, we recommend a service such as Hunters Support.
 They will meet you at the airport in South Africa and handle things from there.